trevpry/practice-support/README.md

 - **Estimate**: Vendor cost estimates for matters
 - **VendorAgreement**: Vendor contracts and agreements for matters
 - **Invoice**: Vendor invoices for matters with approval and status tracking
+- **ContractReview**: Contract review projects and document batches for matters
 - **Task**: Work items with priorities, due dates, and status tracking
 - **User**: User accounts with optional person linking for personalized views
 - **MatterPerson**: Junction table for many-to-many matter-person relationships